artulloss/ModerationPM/README.md

 # Features

 ModerationPM includes 4 ways to punish players.
-The three ways are banning, ip banning, muting and freezing.
+The 4 ways are banning, ip banning, muting and freezing.

 Normal punishments include anti-alting methods.
 IP bans respect player privacy and IPs are salted and hashed before being stored in the database.